 That we have concepts which are contradictory is not news.
 That there may be things which satisfy them, dialetheism, is, by contrast, a contentious view.
 My aim here is not to defend it, however;1 and in what follows, I shall simply assume its possibility.
 Those who disagree are invited to assume the same for the sake of argument.
-The point of this essay is to think through a raft of issues that the view raises.
-In particular, we will be concerned with three inter-related questions:
+The point of this essay is to think through some issues that the view raises.
+In particular, we will be concerned with two inter-related questions:

-- 1. Are the contradictions involved simply in our conceptual/linguistic representations, or are they in reality?
+- 1. Are the dialetheias simply in our concepts/language, or are they in reality?
 And what exactly does this distinction amount to anyway? - 2.
-Assuming that it is only in the former, can we get rid of them simply by changing these? - 3.
-If we can, should we do so?
+Assuming that they are only in our concepts/language, can we get rid of dialetheias simply by changing these?

-I will take up these issues, in that order, in the three parts of the paper.
-The journey will take us through a number of important issues in metaphysics, semantics, and epistemology.2
+I will take up these issues, in the two parts of the paper.2